Puma (brand): Background

-Christoph von Wilhelm Dassler was a worker in a shoe factory, while his wife Pauline ran a small laundry in the Franconian town of Herzogenaurach, 20 km from the city of Nuremberg.
+Christoph Dassler was a worker in a shoe factory, while his wife Pauline ran a small laundry in the Franconian town of Herzogenaurach, 20 km from the city of Nuremberg.
 After leaving school, their son, Rudolf Dassler, joined his father at the shoe factory.
 When he returned from fighting in World War I, Rudolf was trained as a salesman at a porcelain factory, and later in a leather trading business in Nuremberg.

-In 1924, Rudolf and his younger brother, Adolf, nicknamed "Adi", founded a shoe factory.
+In July 1924, Rudolf and his younger brother, Adolf, nicknamed "Adi", founded a shoe factory.
 They named the new business "Gebrüder Dassler Schuhfabrik" (Dassler Brothers Shoe Factory) which was the only business at the time that manufactured sports shoes.
 The pair started their venture in their mother's laundry.
 At the time, electricity supplies in the town were unreliable, and the brothers sometimes had to use pedal power from a stationary bicycle to run their equipment.
 In 1927, they moved into a separate building.

 The brothers drove from Bavaria to the 1936 Summer Olympics in Berlin with a suitcase full of spikes and persuaded United States sprinter Jesse Owens to use them, the first sponsorship for an African American.
 Owens won four gold medals.
 Business boomed; the Dasslers were selling 200,000 pairs of shoes annually before World War II.

 Both brothers joined the Nazi Party, but Rudolf was a keen Nazi, who applied to join, and was accepted into the Gestapo; they produced boots for the Wehrmacht.
 A growing rift between the brothers reached a breaking point during a 1943 Allied bomb attack.
 Adi and his wife climbed into a bomb shelter that Rudolf and his family were already in.
-"Here are the bloody bastards again," Adi remarked, apparently referring to the Allied war planes, but Rudolf, due to his apparent insecurity, was convinced his brother meant him and his family.
+"Here are the bloody bastards again," Adi remarked, apparently referring to the Allied warplanes, but Rudolf, due to his apparent insecurity, was convinced his brother meant him and his family.
 When Rudolf was later picked up by American soldiers and accused of being a member of the Waffen SS, he was convinced that his brother had turned him in.